keploy/go-sdk/README.md

 # Keploy Go-SDK
 [![PkgGoDev](https://pkg.go.dev/badge/github.com/keploy/go-sdk#readme-contents)](https://pkg.go.dev/github.com/keploy/go-sdk#readme-contents)

 This is the client SDK for the [Keploy](https://github.com/keploy/keploy) testing platform.
 You can use this to generate realistic mock files or entire e2e tests for your applications.
-The **HTTP mocks and tests are the same format** are are inter-exchangeable.
+The **HTTP mocks/stubs and tests are the same format** are are inter-exchangeable.

 ## Contents